1.0 Recap

 Physics, Science, and Geometry.
 Geometry deals first and foremost with shapes such as a dot and not with

-must have a dot!
+they must have a dot!
 Without the dot, they have absolutely nothing.
-The mathematicians cannot extrapolate any
+The mathematicians cannot extrapolate

-conclusions they draw from their ridiculous, malleable 'point' onto Physics or Science.
-They are barred from
+any conclusions they draw from their ridiculous, malleable 'point' onto Physics or Science.
+They are barred

-using the word point (as they conceive it) anywhere in Physics, Science, or Geometry.
-So now, what is it that
+from using the word point (as they conceive it) anywhere in Physics, Science, or Geometry.
+So now, what is

 So then,